MarkPKCollier/CS4400-assignment-2/README.md

 ## Implementation details

 My implementation provides a RESTful API which exposes a simple endpoint to call with a code repository's url.
-You may also specify a data parallelisation strategy from ['files', 'commits'], a work distribution strategy [work_stealing', 'work_pushing'] and the maximum number of workers you wish to spin up.
+You may also specify a data parallelisation strategy from ['files', 'commits'], a work distribution strategy ['work_stealing', 'work_pushing'] and the maximum number of workers you wish to spin up.

 I computed the cyclomatic complexity of the user provided repo using [Argon](https://github.com/rubik/argon).
 Thus the computed cyclomatic complexity is of Haskell (.hs) files only.